 The Snapmaker is our alternative pick for the Best All-In-One 3D Printer of Fall 2019 category.

 After a successful crowdfunding campaign, Snapmaker delivered a versatile – but easy to use – machine, combining 3D printing, CNC milling, and laser engraving all in one.

 The 3D printing module accepts a standard 1.75mm filament spool, and the bed can be heated up to 80 °C. The laser engraving module has a 200 mW laser capable of burning designs into wood, leather, and similar materials.
 Additionally, a CNC module opens the Snapmaker up to carve wood, acrylic, foam, and even (with a little patience) carbon fiber.

 The possibilities of 3D printing, CNC milling, and laser engraving will make your DIY projects outshine themselves.

 There are some drawbacks, though.
 The user interface could use a little polish, and the teeny-weeny build space of just 125 x 125 x 125mm might prove to be too small for some.
 Otherwise, the Snapmaker is an excellent and capable all-in-one 3D printer that would complement any workshop.

-License: The text of "2019 Best 3D Printers at Amazon" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 Best 3D Printers at Amazon (Fall Update)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.